thaumaturgists/Vocational-Motivation/cc-enviroment-quiz/data/docs/Step9.md

 Using two keys in your application is straightforward.
 You define them in your `.env` file, load them into your application, and access them as needed.
 This approach helps keep sensitive information out of your source code and allows for easier configuration management.

 # err Issues App.py
-It looks like you're trying to configure your Flask application to use two secret keys, but there are a few issues in your code snippet.
+It looks like you're trying to configure your Flask application to use two secret keys, but there are a few issues in your code snipcreation.
 Specifically, you have two definitions of the `/keys` route, and you're trying to access the second key in two different ways.
 Below, I'll provide a corrected version of your code and explain the changes.

-### Corrected Code Snippet
+### Corrected Code Snipcreation

 ```python
 import os